Introduction

 The German winegrowers have mostly kept to the cultivation of more or less indigenous grape varieties, both native and crossed ones.
 The main white grape varieties are Riesling, Rivaner (also known as Müller-Thurgau) and Sylvaner.
 Riesling is king in Rheingau and Mosel-Saar-Ruwer.

 The Chardonnay plantings are steadily growing.
-The wines are versatile and, depending on the geographical positiongermany wine country there is a northern and southern character.
+The wines are versatile and, depending on the geographical position there is a northern and southern character.
 The northern Chardonnay wines are generally fresher than the southern, while the latter are fuller and more powerful.
 Especially the taste of butter in the wine is stronger.
 Due to the cooler climate the Chardonnay wine from Germany is fresher in character than the southern French type.

 As to imported wine grapes, the Pfalz area has the largest planting of Chardonnay grapes with about 450 acres.
 This grape is also particularly suited to mature in barriques (big wooden barrels of 225ltr).
 The Barrique Chardonnay is generally very elegant and the taste of the barrel harmonizes particularly well with the fruitiness of the wine.